Chapter 4 - Connecting Data

 Audience: Data Owners and Data Governors

-You have your access patterns installed, users set up, and Global Policies created, and you are ready to start creating data sources.
+You have your integrations installed, users set up, and Global Policies created, and you are ready to start creating data sources.

 A data source is how Data Owners expose their data to other Immuta users.
 Throughout this process, the data is not copied.
 Instead, Immuta uses metadata from the data source to determine how to expose the data; a data source is a virtual representation of data that exists in a remote data storage technology.